afqrdhwn/Project/README.md

 ## Features and Functionalities
 1. Register for staff and customer
+Before using the web application, staff and customers must register and login to the page. only then can he access the features in the web app
 2. Health record
+In the application, we provide health records.
+This feature is used by staff to record patient data and important information.
 3. Health assessment
+Health assessment contains the patient's condition day by day.
+Are they getting worse or better.
 4. Medicine Info
+On the Medicine Info page.
+We provide a list of available drugs.
+So that we can immediately restock if the medicine runs out
 5. Appointment
+Before coming to the clinic, the customer must make an appointment first.
+They can go directly to the clinic to make an appointment or call the clinic number.
+Then, the data provided by the patient will be entered into the application system by the staff in charge.

 ## Mockup
 ![Sign Up](https://user-images.githubusercontent.com/104018700/170817496-68dd1e5a-2d65-4fb0-bb3c-f56e8336a1d9.png)